 A healthy soil ecosystem is teeming with beneficial bacteria, fungi, and countless microorganisms, as well as the critters we can see, like earthworms and insects.

 Fertilizers derived from organic sources feed the soil, which allows the nutrients to be released slowly, at a rate consistent with what plants need, when they need it.
 Plants receive a well-balanced diet, including a broad range of vital, naturally occurring trace minerals and micronutrients.
 Nutrients released slowly stimulate consistent growth and root development and don’t need to be applied as often.
 Synthetic fertilizers release nutrients quickly, promoting rapid growth that is often excessive.
 This means you’re going to be fertilizing and cutting the lawn more often.

 Fertilizer Derived From Organic Sources Won’t Burn Your Lawn

 You’ve seen lawns striped with brown, dead grass.
 That’s chemical burn resulting from synthetic fertilizers.
 Fertilizers from organic sources generally won’t burn plants when used properly and don’t need to be watered-in, which can help conserve water.
 Nutrients in organically derived fertilizers are also less likely to leach into groundwater or contaminate waterways.

-Joe Lamp’l host of Growing a Greener World® and one of the country’s most recognized and trusted personalities in gardening and sustainability offers additional organic and natural lawn care solutions.
+Joe Lamp’l, the host of Growing a Greener World® and one of the country’s most trusted sustainable gardening personalities, offers additional organic lawn care solutions.